Table of Contents

 • When calculating members’ total super balances for financial reporting

-• When a significant event may have affected the value of an asset (i.e. natural disaster, macro-economic events, changes to the asset)
+• When a significant event may have affected the value of an asset (eg. natural disaster, macro-economic events, changes to the asset).

-In simple terms, assets within an SMSF must be valued regularly for the purposes of tracking performance, allowing for the commencement of a pension, calculating the in-house asset 5% test, and any other event for which a member’s total balance must be evidenced.
+In simple terms, assets within an SMSF must be valued regularly to track performance, allowing for the commencement of a pension, calculating the in-house asset 5% test, and any other event for which a member’s total balance must be evidenced.

 Why do my SMSF assets and properties need a valuation?

-Managing SMSF assets and obtaining the valuation of SMSF property is important for the compliance of your fund, and for tracking the performance of your assets.
+Managing SMSF assets and obtaining the valuation of SMSF property is important for your fund’s compliance and for tracking its asset performance.

-Similarly, the SMSF asset valuations can provide insights into the performance of your fund, helping to inform investment decisions and the date upon which SMSF members may choose to commence a pension.
+Similarly, SMSF asset valuations can provide insights into your fund’s performance, helping to inform investment decisions and the date upon which SMSF members may choose to commence a pension.

 How do I obtain a valuation of SMSF property and other assets?